PureStorage-OpenConnect/pure1-unplugged/README.md

 # Pure1 Unplugged
-Pure Storage's open-source on-premise fleet monitoring solution.
+Pure1 Unplugged is Pure Storage's open-source on-premises fleet management system.

 ## Installation
 Pure1 Unplugged can be installed from an ISO or an OVA.
 The latest versions, along with documentation, are pre-created and are available to download for free.
 Documentation is also available online.